molpeDE/spark/README.md

 # Spark

-Spark is a small Go framework that demonstrates a compact RPC-over-HTTP pattern (CBOR-encoded payloads), integrated SPA serving (with a Bun-based frontend bundler during development) and automatic TypeScript type generation for RPC bindings (in debug builds).
-The repository includes an example app (cmd/testapp) that shows common usage patterns: configuration parsing, RPC handlers, validation and serving a single-page application.

-TL;DR
+Spark is a small, batteries-included Go framework for building microservices with:
+- Simple RPC-by-reflection
+- Automatic TypeScript type generation for your RPC types
+- Embedded Single-Page Application (SPA) support for shipping frontend assets with your binary
+- Config parsing into Go structs with defaults
+- Request validation using go-playground/validator
+- Development bundler / hot-reload support for frontend development (powered by Bun)

+This repository contains a demo application under `cmd/testapp` that exercises the framework features.

+### Summary
-- RPC over HTTP using CBOR (content-type: application/cbor)
+- Reflection-based RPC exposure using Echo.
+Methods follow this signature:
-- Server-side: Go + Echo
+  `func (s *YourStruct) Method(c echo.Context[, args Serializable]) (Serializable, error)`
-- Client: lightweight TypeScript client (auto-generates hook helpers)
+- Client: lightweight TypeScript frontend usign preact and generated RPC types
-- Frontend bundling and hot-reload via Bun in debug/dev mode
+- Frontend bundling and hot-reload via Bun
 - Config parsing from INI file into Go structs with defaults
 - Validation using go-playground/validator

 Contents
 - cmd/testapp — example application demonstrating features
-- pkg/framework — app helper, config parsing
+- pkg/framework — the core functionality of this package is exposed here
-- internal/rpcgen — reflection-based RPC binder and (in debug) TS typedef generation
-- internal/spa — SPA handlers (dev reverse proxy to bundler or embedded assets)
-- internal/typescript — TS helper code used by the bundler and client
 - pkg/utils/validate — helper for struct validation

 Requirements